Northern Blue Tongue Skink for sale

 Northern Blue Tongue Skink Diet and feeding

-Blue-tongue skinks are omnivorous (eating both plant and animal matter).
-Generally, a varied diet consisting of at least 50% plant material and 50% animal protein provide a healthy combined diet mixture for your new baby Northern blue-tongue skink.
-Also, you can use frozen mixed vegetables, various greens, small amounts of high-quality dog food.
+Blue-tongue skinks are omnivorous eaters (eating both plant and animal matter).
+We recommend feeding your baby blue tongue skink a varied diet consisting of at least 50% plant material and 50% animal protein.
+This will provide a healthy combined diet mixture for your new baby Northern blue-tongue skink for sale.
+Also, other options include using frozen mixed vegetables, various greens, small amounts of high-quality dog food.
 In addition, for insects feed crickets, mealworms.
 Lastly, you can also feed thawed and pre-killed frozen mice.
 Like with all reptiles, clean and fresh water should be provided daily.

 Baby Northern Blue-Tongued Skink Size: